 CBP is in charge of enforcing hundreds of laws for more than 40 government agencies, including the U.S. Fish and Wildlife Service, the U.S. Department of Agriculture, and the Centers for Disease Control and Prevention.

-Constantly present at the United States ports of entry, CBP officers, along with their sniffer dogs, take on the responsibility of protecting America from all threats.
-According to statistics released by CBP, there were 630,150 positive passenger inspections in the fiscal year 2021 alone.
+CBP officers are constantly present at US ports of entry and, along with their sniffer dogs, take on the responsibility of protecting America from all threats.
+According to statistics published by CBP, there were more than 1.5 million positive passenger screenings in fiscal year 2023 alone.

 Not declaring food when entering the United States by air, sea, and land can result in fines and penalties of up to $ 10,000, according to CBP.